 The Apple Watch Series 4 was the successor to the Series 3 with a larger display and louder speaker.
 The Watch Series 4 comes with

-- A proactive health monitor (ECG) that tracks your heart rate and rhythm and a comprehensive activity tracker with personalized coaching allowing you to achieve rewards from your activity everyday.
+- A proactive health monitor (ECG) that tracks your heart rate and rhythm and a comprehensive activity tracker with personalized coaching allows you to achieve rewards from your activity every day.

-- An updated fall detection system notifying your emergency contacts if you’re unresponsive after a fall.
+- An updated fall detection system notifies your emergency contacts if you’re unresponsive after a fall.

 Apple Watch Series 5